Rishabh0210/hystrixExample/README.md

+@@ -1,2 +1,5 @@
  # hystrixExample
  It involves the producer service, which may fail anytime and the consumer service, in which hystrix takes care of everything.
 The dashboard feature is also enabled.
++
++
++Now I am integrating first-timers app.